Common problems with two-factor verification and your work or school account

 If you don't see the Sign in another way link, it means that you haven't set up any other verification methods.
 You'll have to contact your administrator for help signing into your account.

 Choose your alternative verification method, and continue with the two-factor verification process.

 I lost my mobile device or it was stolen

-If you've lost or had your mobile device stolen, you can either sign in using a different method or you can ask your Help desk to clear your settings.
-We strongly recommend letting your Help desk know if your phone was lost or stolen, so the appropriate updates can be made to your account.
+If you've lost or had your mobile device stolen, you can either sign in using a different method or you can ask your organization's Help desk to clear your settings.
+We strongly recommend letting your organization's Help desk know if your phone was lost or stolen, so the appropriate updates can be made to your account.
 After your settings are cleared, you'll be prompted to register for two-factor verification the next time you sign in.